Where’s the urgency with retail brands?

-What does a rise in Macy’s profits of 3.8 percent in the last quarter mean to other retailers?
+What does a rise in Macy’s profits of 3.8 percent in the last quarter mean to other retail brands?
 It means this is no time to be asleep at the wheel retailers.

 JC Penney and Kohl’s are being mentioned as losers in most of the financial news stories.
 Can’t argue with that.

-If you want to grow business as a retail store, retailers need to do it at the expense of your competition.
+If you want to grow business as a store, retail brands need to do it at the expense of your competition.
 I think we all agree with that.
 But where is the sense of urgency and the absolute need for change in this category?
 I don’t see it anywhere.

 The analysts assert that advancements in delivering online orders are mostly responsible for the good results for Macy’s.
 To my thinking, this is a thin and fleeting advantage.